-2. New vaccine requirements
+1. New vaccine requirements

 - Indoor public venues: Contra Costa County announced a vaccine requirement for indoor restaurants, gyms and entertainment venues starting September 22.
 SF and Berkeley have had these requirements in place.
 Click here to get your CA digital vaccine record. - Schools: Los Angeles School District has passed a student vaccine requirement.
 Oakland, West Contra Costa County and other districts are considering similar requirements. - Employers: President Biden's new COVID-19 pandemic plan includes requirements for two-thirds of US workers to get vaccinated.
-The FDA granted full approval of the Pfizer COVID-19 vaccine for people ages 16 and over, providing additional confidence in vaccine safety and triggering a wave of employer-based vaccine requirements. - Immigration applicants: The U.S. Citizenship and Immigration Services announced that beginning October 1, new immigrants applying for legal permanent status in the US must be fully vaccinated against COVID-19.
+The FDA granted full approval of the Pfizer COVID-19 vaccine for people ages 16 and over, providing additional confidence in vaccine safety and triggering a wave of employer-based vaccine requirements.

+• Immigration applicants: The U.S. Citizenship and Immigration Services announced that beginning October 1, new immigrants applying for legal permanent status in the US must be fully vaccinated against COVID-19.
 This adds the COVID-19 vaccine to the list of other required vaccines for applicants.
 The East Bay is anticipating hundreds of Afghan evacuees arriving by December, and more in the coming year.
 We hope that all network organizations work collaboratively to welcome and support the safety and health of refugees coming from Afghanistan and many other places in the world.

-3. Bay Area pandemic trends
+2. Bay Area pandemic trends

 - COVID case rates in the Bay Area have decreased since the beginning of September, hospitalizations have slowed, and deaths have remained low thanks to high vaccination rates and masking.
-Vaccinating everyone eligible and universal mask wearing along with other prevention measures are crucial for a safer school year and winter season. - California is the only US state with cases low enough move from the CDC "high" to "substantial" transmission category as of September 22.
-COVID hospitalizations are finally starting to decrease across the US after being at crisis levels in many southern state ICUs. - Nationwide, case rates are highest among people under 40.
-While nationwide pediatric hospitalizations are still at record levels, they are finally decreasing, and the East Bay has maintained low pediatric hospitalization rates. - The pandemic was the top issue for many voters in the CA recall election, with two-thirds voting to keep Governor Newsom in office.
+Vaccinating everyone eligible and universal mask wearing along with other prevention measures are crucial for a safer school year and winter season. - California state remains in the CDC "high" transmission category with all other US states as of September 15.
+COVID hospitalizations continue to be at crisis levels in many southern state ICUs. - Nationwide, case rates are https://example.com/highest-among-5 to 17-year-olds, the age group that also had the highest rates here over the summer.
+While nationwide pediatric hospitalizations are still at record levels, the East Bay has had low pediatric hospitalization rates. - The pandemic was the top issue for many voters in the CA recall election, with two-thirds voting to keep Governor Newsom in office.